-For the fiscal year ended December 31, 2016, BDO USA, LLP billed us an aggregate of \$118,778 in fees for the professional services rendered in connection with the audit of our annual financial statements included in our Annual Report on Form 10-K for the fiscal year and the review of our financial statements included in our Quarterly Report on Form 10-Q for September 30, 2016.
+For the fiscal year ended December 31, 2022, KPMG billed us an aggregate of approximately \$305,000 in fees for the professional services rendered in connection with the audit of our annual financial statements included in our Annual Report on Form 10-K for that fiscal year and the review of our financial statements included in our Quarterly Reports on Form 10-Q during that fiscal year.

-For the fiscal years ended December 31, 2016 and 2015, EisnerAmper LLP billed us an aggregate of \$74,455 and \$99,833, respectively, in fees for the professional services rendered in connection with the audit of our financial statements included in our Form 10 registration statements for the period ended July 31, 2015 and the fiscal year ended December 31, 2015, the review of our financial statements included in our Quarterly Reports included in our Form 10 registration statements for the periods ended March 31, 2016 and June 30, 2016, and other services provided in connection with registration statements.
+For the fiscal year ended December 31, 2022, BDO billed us an aggregate of approximately \$116,550 in fees for the professional services rendered in connection with the review of our financial statements included in our Quarterly Report for the period ended March 31, 2022 and other services provided in connection with registration statements.
+For the fiscal year ended December 31, 2021, BDO billed us an aggregate of approximately \$260,210 in fees for the professional services rendered in connection with the audit of our annual financial statements included in our Annual Report on Form 10-K for that fiscal year and the review of our financial statements included in our Quarterly Reports on Form 10-Q during that fiscal year, and other services provided in connection with registration statements.